-The basis for Statkraft's responsible supply chain approach is our Supplier Code of Conduct, which covers health and safety, environment and climate, human rights, labour rights, and business ethics.
+Statkraft has a strong commitment to responsible business practices and this commitment extends to our supply chain.
+Our Supplier Code of Conduct is a part of all contracts.
+It is based on internationally recognised standards, including requirements to respect human rights, health and safety, labour rights, working conditions, environment, privacy and freedom of expression, and prohibited business practices.
 Suppliers are expected to meet these requirements throughout their relationship with DHP.
 Suppliers are informed about the Supplier Code of Conduct during the procurement process, and it forms part of all contracts.

 DHP has a wide variety of suppliers ranging from large international companies to smaller, local suppliers in different industry categories.
-In order to manage the most important risks in the supply chain, DHP has adopted a risk-based approach to prequalification and contracting with suppliers.
+In order to manage the most important risks in the supply chain, DHP has adopted a risk-based approach to pre- qualification and contracting with suppliers.
 Thresholds are set both globally and locally in order to concentrate the effort where the risks in the supply chain are the highest.
 The main objective is to ensure that only companies which meet DHP's standards become suppliers.